A lantern in the snow

 March Break at the Museum

 Looking for family-friendly activities during March Break?
-Travel back in time by participating in our indoor museum program!
+Feed your curiosity and travel back in time at Sainte-Marie among the Hurons!
 With take-home crafts, historical demonstrations, storytelling and more, we guarantee your journey to the 17th century will be both educational and fun.
-No reservations required!
+No time machine, or reservations, required.

 Dates & Times: